-If an incident of sexual assault, sexual harassment, sexual exploitation, dating violence, domestic violence, or stalking occurs, it is important to preserve evidence to aid in the possibility of a successful criminal prosecution or obtaining a protection order.
-The victim of a sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam.
+If an incident of sexual assault, intimate partner violence or stalking occurs, it is important to preserve evidence to aid in the possibility of a successful criminal prosecution or obtaining a protection order.
+The victim of a sexual assault should not wash, douche, use the toilet or change clothing prior to a medical exam.